This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 You can use “The Five Minute Journal: A Happier You in 5 Minutes a Day” by Intelligent Change.
 I’ve used it, and it’s a constant exercise in creativity.

-The idea is to keep thinking of different things that you’re grateful for.
-Of course, you can repeat yourself sometimes.
+The idea is to keep thinking of different things you’re grateful for.
+You can repeat yourself sometimes.

-Consistently applied, when you list out what you’re grateful for each day, you show how much you already have in life.
+Consistently applied, when you daily list what you’re grateful for, you show how much you already have.
 And you make room for so much more, too.

 Blinking and breathing are automatic.
 As you make gratitude a habit, it will also become automatic.
 However long it takes.
-You’ll train yourself to constantly be aligned with the creative force of the universe.
+You’ll train yourself to align with the universe’s creative force constantly.
 And oh, what a rich life you have.

 Here’s my review of The Five Minute Journal, Intelligent Change’s thorough gratitude journal.
 Consider how much your life will benefit when you make it a daily habit to write down what you’re grateful for.